 Perhaps the easiest way to manually construct table footnotes is simply include them as part of the table itself.
 The following general steps describe the process:

 Note that the above steps rely quite heavily on styles.
-Creating a defining styles is a topic too large for this tip, but it is covered extensively in other WordTips.
+Creating and defining styles is a topic too large for this tip, but it is covered extensively in other WordTips.
 You can check this page to find any WordTips related to styles:

 https://wordribbon.tips.net/C0718_Styles.html